romaneriksen/Master/Revolve2_cheat_sheet.md

 # Custom Terrain
 - One can create a custom terrain for a simulation scene
 - A terrain is a collection of static geometries
+- The following function creates a flat terrain with a box
 ```python
 def make_custom_terrain() -> Terrain:
     """